orbionchain/Orbion-Node/README.md

 Follow these steps in order.

-### Step 1: Get the Node Files
+### Step 1: Get the Project Files

-First, you need to download all the necessary files from the repository onto your computer.
+First, download all the necessary files from the repository onto your computer using Git.

 Open your terminal and run this command: